matoanbach/RHCSA/RHCSA Theory/Module 3: Performing Basic System Management Tasks/Lesson 11 - Managing Network Configuration.md

 - The order of host name resolution is determined through /etc/nsswitch.conf

 ## 11.5 Analyzing Network Configuration
-- The `ip` tool can be used to manage all aspects of IP networking
+- `ip` is the modern tool for all IP-layer tasks (supersedes `ifconfig`/`ipconfig`).
-- It replaces the legacy `ipconfig` tool, do NOT use `ifconfig` anymore
+- Address:
-- Use `ip addr` to manage address properties
+    - `ip addr show` to list addresses
-    - `ip addr add dev ens3p3 10.0.0.10/24`
+    - `ip addr add 10.0.0.10/24 dev ens3p3` to add an IPv4 address
+- Links:
-- Use `ip link` to show link properties
+    - `ip link show` to show interface status
-    - `ip -s link`
-- Use `ip route` to manage route properties
+    - `ip -s link show` to show interface status with counters/statistics
+- Routes:
-    - `ip route show`
+    - `ip route show` to view the routing table
-    - `ip route add default via 10.0.0.1`
+    - `ip route add default via 10.0.0.1` to set the default gateway

 ## 11.6 understanding NetworkManager
 - NetworkManager is the systemd service that manages network configuration